O2.18 - Participatory approaches and perspectives in behavioral research

 Purpose.
 The HERizon Project is a home-based multi-component physical activity (PA) intervention for adolescent girls in the UK and Ireland.
 This study was a formative evaluation of its implementation during the initial COVID-19 lockdown restrictions.

-Methods.42 female participants aged 13 to 16 years old (mean = 14.2, SD = 1.1), were randomly allocated to: (i) the HERizon intervention group (n = 22) or (ii) a wait-list control group (=20).
+Methods.42 female participants aged 13 to 16 years old (mean = 14.2, SD = 1.1), were randomly allocated to: (i) the HERizon intervention group (n = 22) or (ii) a wait-list control group (n =20).
 Participants in the six-week intervention group were asked to complete three PA sessions of their choice each week, engage in weekly need-supportive videocalls with an Activity Mentor, and had access to live workouts and a private social media group.
 The primary outcome was self-reported habitual PA.
 Secondary outcomes included cardiorespiratory fitness (20 m shuttle run), muscular strength (standing long jump), muscular endurance (push up test), and psychosocial outcomes (Perceived Competence Scale, Body Appreciation Scale, Self-Esteem Questionnaire, Behavioural Regulation in Exercise Questionnaire).
 Outcome measures were assessed at baseline and after the six-week intervention.
-Quantitative and qualitative process evaluation data were also collected which included online interviews (= 10).
+Quantitative and qualitative process evaluation data were also collected which included online interviews (n = 10).
 Linear mixed modelling and reflexive thematic analysis were used to analyse the data.

 Conclusions.
 Although no change in PA was observed, HERizon resulted in improved physical fitness and psychosocial outcomes.
 These preliminary findings, alongside positive findings for feasibility and acceptability, highlight potential benefits from the home-based intervention, thus further investigation is warranted.
 Future trials should include accelerometers for a more accurate measurement of habitual PA.